 What you need to know about Computer Aided Facility Management

-Computer Aided Facility Management (CAFM) software enables facility managers to plan, execute, and monitor all activities involved in space and move management, asset management, reactive and planned preventative maintenance, operational facility services, room reservations, and any other customer service request.
+Computer Aided Facility Management (CAFM) software enables facility managers to plan, execute, and monitor all activities involved in space and workplace management, asset management, reactive and planned preventative maintenance, operational facility services, room reservations, and any other customer service request.

 CAFM or IWMS, big differences or marketing hype?